pbnjeff89/labdrivers/docs/contributing.rst

 Coding conventions
 ^^^^^^^^^^^^^^^^^^

+In short, follow standard Python conventions *unless* the convention for a module already has a different style.

 The modules in the `labdrivers` package follow the following conventions:

 - Class names are all CamelCase, e.g.::